astilagmay/CoE135FinalProject/README.md

 ## Constraints

 The program only works for devices on the same local network.
 The program was tested on Python 3.6.5 and Python 3.8.
 The program neglects Firewall, UDP Broadcast, and other constraints.
-The program also has a primitive directory menu and traversal thus it assumes that the files to be sent are in a specific folder in a specific directory.
+The program also has a primitive directory menu and traversal, thus it assumes that the files to be sent are in a specific folder in a specific directory.

 ## Usage